joaomateuus/joaomateuus/README.md

 <h1 align="center">Welcome to my profile 👋</h1>

 <p  align="center"> Hi my name is João Mateus, I´m a Information Systems student fascinated with technology, innovation and a CyberSecurity enthusiastic.
-For now I´m working on my journey to get a oportunity as a Front-end Developer, I´m always learning and trying to build new things.
-The technologies that I use in most of the time are HTML5, CSS3, Javascript and MySQL databases, but I also have some knowledge in Python and Kotlin that is something I´ve Been studying in my free time. </p>
+I´m working as a front end developer and I´m always learning and trying to build new things.
+The technologies that I use in most of the time are HTML5, CSS3, TypeScript and Javascript for frameworks Angular (using it for work projects) and Vue.js, but I also have some knowledge in Python and Kotlin that is something I´ve Been studying in my free time. </p>

 <h3 align="center">Front-end Developer </h3>